robcarver17/skipperman/docs/configuration_help.md

 - The up and down buttons change the order, and they 'wrap around'; if you click up on the top item it will go to the bottom and vice versa.
 - Changes to ordering (using the up and down buttons) happen immediately.
 Changes to the hidden attribute, name or other attributes will only happen if you click 'Save edits'
+- If you change the order, any edits made to other attributes will be discarded.
+Make sure you save edits before re-ordering.
 - If you click cancel any edits you have made will be discarded, but not changes to ordering.
 - To add a new entry type a name in the relevant box, and then click 'Add'.
-If
+NOTE: If you have made changes to hidden attributes, names or other attributes of existing entries these will also be saved.
 - Names in a list must be unique.
 If you try and change a name of an item to match another item, or add a new item with a duplicate name, an error will be reported.

 # Club dinghies